 It’s easy to do, but I recommend waiting until after you’ve installed WordPress to pick a theme, especially if you’re considering using a paid theme versus the free ones WordPress offers.
 (I got my theme from Bluchic and couldn’t be happier with it.)

 Now you should be able to log in to the back end of WordPress using the user name and password you created earlier.

 And if you’re not sure how to get into your site, just type in your domain name, followed by /wp-admin.
 That should take you to your login box.

 From here, you can move on to the best part of blogging: publishing great content for your readers!

 Starting a blog can be intimidating but it doesn’t have to be.

-I hope after reading this tutorial you’re excited to get your own blog up and running.
+I hope after reading this tutorial you’re excited to get your blog up and running.

 If you used this guide to start a blog, drop a link in the comments so I can check it out!
-And please share this guide with another mom who’s ready to become a blogging mama if it helped you!
+And please share this guide if it helped you!